dilshod1d/Python_samples/README.md

 ## About Monitor+
 Monitor+ is a commercial JSON Web API that provides easy access to a huge range of historical reference market data from stock exchanges, commodity exchanges, proprietary market data providers and independent pricing agencies as well as currencies, global indices and more.

 Monitor+ is an extremely powerful API, with comprehensive data preprocessing, fills, lead/lags, custom averages and more.
 The Monitor+ API  enables subscribers to easily receive market data in a per date, time series or row by column JSON format.

 With just two HTTP requests subscribers can authenticate and receive values for any number of datasets that their subscription permits.

-## Find out more+
+## Find out more
 You can find out more about Monitor+ by visiting our web site www.sarus.com where full details are available including API documentation.

 ## Technical questions